 Although everyone brought their own table service, much work was involved.
 By 1978, Mrs. Jones retired and her daughter-in-law Mary Jones became the hostess.

 Cindy Jones Goodman, Helen Morgan, Ruth Morgan, Connie Kaack and Carol Bruyere have also served as hostesses.
-The luncheon has been held at the Rod & Gun Club and the Calvary Alliance Church in the past.
+The luncheon has been held at the FF&S Rod & Gun Club in Freedom, the Calvary Alliance Church and the First Baptist Church in Arcade, and the Sandusky Baptist Church in the past.